Grace Kelly: Legacy

 In 1982, the Princess Grace Foundation-USA was established by her husband to continue the work she had done anonymously during her lifetime, assisting emerging theater, dance and film artists in America.
-Incorporated in 1982, PGF-USA is headquartered in New York and is a tax-exempt, not-for-profit, publicly supported organization.
+Incorporated in 1982, PGF-USA is headquartered in New York City and is a tax-exempt, non-profit, publicly supported organization.
 The Princess Grace Awards, a program of the Princess Grace Foundation-USA, has awarded nearly 800 artists at more than 100 institutions in the U.S. with more than $15 million to date.
 The foundation also says it "holds the exclusive rights and facilitates the licensing of her name and likeness throughout the world."
-Her daughter, Princess Caroline, took over as president for both the Foundation and AMADE Mondiale after her death, with Prince Albert as vice president.
+Her daughter Princess Caroline took over as president for both the Foundation and AMADE Mondiale after her death, with Prince Albert as vice president.
 The original Monaco branch of her foundation, named Fondation Princesse Grace, remains active and continues to provide direct aid to students and children within the Monaco and France regions.

 In 1955, Kelly was photographed by Howell Conant in Jamaica.
 He photographed her without makeup in a naturalistic setting, a departure from the traditional portrayal of actresses.
 The resulting photographs were published in Collier's, with a celebrated photo of her rising from the water with wet hair making the cover.
 Following Grace's marriage, Conant was the unofficial photographer to the House of Grimaldi and extensively photographed her, Rainier, and their three children.
 In 1992, Conant published Grace, a book of photographs that he took during her 26-year tenure as Princess of Monaco.
 Princess Grace has been depicted by many pop artists, including Andy Warhol and James Gill.
 Warhol made a portrait of her for the Institute of Contemporary Art, Philadelphia as a limited edition silkscreen in 1984.